-With affiliate marketing, you can promote different products and services to your audience with generally no investment of money and far less investment of time.
+With affiliate marketing for bloggers, you can promote different products and services to your audience with generally no investment of money and far less investment of time.
 If you have trouble selling one product or your audience doesn’t like it, you can try another one.

 And the best part is… When it gets going… It can even be mostly passive income.

-The best way to get started with affiliate marketing is to begin adding affiliate links to existing articles on your website that are already popular.
+The best way to get started with affiliate marketing for bloggers is to begin adding affiliate links to existing articles on your website that are already popular.

 The Amazon Associates program is one of the best places to start because everyone already uses and trusts Amazon.
-The cookie length is only 24 hours and the commissions are quite low, but it can be a good, passive way to earn a couple of hundred dollars/month.
+The cookie length is only 24 hours and the commissions are quite low, but it can be a good, passive way to earn a couple of hundred dollars per month.

 It was we earned our first $85.62 of income and we eventually earned over $1,000/month with Amazon when our website was at its peak traffic.

 In addition to linking Amazon products, you can also do a simple Google search for affiliate programs in your niche.
 You’ll come across various affiliate programs and networks through this method.